rwv/docker-zerotier-moon/README.md

 docker run --name zerotier-moon -d -p 9993:9993/udp -v ~/somewhere:/var/lib/zerotier-one seedgou/zerotier-moon -4 1.2.3.4 -6 2001:abcd:abcd::1
 ```

-This will mount `~/somewhere` to `/var/lib/zerotier-one` inside the container, allowing your ZeroTier moon to presist the same moon id.
+When creating a new container without mounting ZeroTier conf folder, a new moon id will be generated.
+This command will mount `~/somewhere` to `/var/lib/zerotier-one` inside the container, allowing your ZeroTier moon to presist the same moon id.
 If you don't do this, when you start a new container, a new moon id will be generated.

 ### IPv6 support